eid-privacy/MS2-Minimal-Viable-Project/report/index.typ

 It recaps the results we gained from building a Proof-of-Concept for an anonymous, unlinkable credential which has the following capabilities:

-- device/holder binding - proving that the credential is stored on a specific smartphone
+/ device/holder binding: proving that the credential is stored on a specific smartphone, see @proof_device_binding
-- issuer signature - proving that the credential has been signed by the issuer
+/ issuer signature: proving that the credential has been signed by the issuer, see @proof_issuer_signature
-- predicates - proving specific attributes for equality, comparison, or revelation
+/ predicates: proving specific attributes for equality, comparison, or revelation, see @proof_predicate
-- non-revocation - proving that the credential is still valid
+/ non-revocation: proving that the credential is still valid, see @proof_non_revocation

 The report starts with a summary and recap of the terms used, problems encountered, and solutions tried.